Weblogs.com: History

-In mid-June 2004, Winer temporarily shut down free blog-hosting services there, without any notice, citing server and personal problems.
-Criticism from many bloggers was intense.
+In mid-June 2004, there was a short outage as services transitioned between providers.
+Criticism from many bloggers was intense as many users initially feared their data was lost.
 Dave Winer, who had originally promised to get the blogs back up and running within a two-week period, was able to restore them much faster thanks to help from Rogers Cadenhead.

 According to Wired Magazine, "What was decried as the death of a blog universe when Dave Winer shut down free blog host Weblogs.com turned out to be little more than a four-day server outage surrounded by a heck of a flame war."

 In October, 2005, VeriSign bought the Weblogs.com ping-server from Winer, promising that services currently free there would still be free.
 The podcasting-related web site audio.weblogs.com was also included in the $2.3 million deal.

 In May 2009 Weblogs.com was sold to a private investor group as part of the deal that saw Moreover Technologies divested from VeriSign.